-Creating a Seattle Itinerary is quite the task!
-The city is brimming with cool cafes, iconic sights and incredible nature.
+Creating a Seattle Itinerary can be quite the task!
+Seattle is brimming with cool cafes, iconic sights and incredible nature.
 Spending 3 days in Seattle, Washington is just enough time to get acquainted with the city, visit top attractions and sample the local fare.
 To help fellow travelers plan their Seattle trip, we designed a perfect Seattle 3-Day Itinerary that features the absolute best of the city.

 Our Seattle, Washington 3-Day Itinerary is comprised of a detailed day-by-day Seattle trip plan.
 We feature the best things to do in Seattle – including sights, attractions and food.
-Because there are so many things to see in Seattle in 3 days, we have limited our recommendations to places and experiences that are truly unique to the city.
+Because there are so many things to see in Seattle in 3 days, we have limited our recommendations to places and experiences that are unique to Seattle.

-This Three Days in Seattle Itinerary includes absolutely everything you need to plan your vacation.
-Save, Bookmark or Pin it so that you can easily access it before – and during – your trip!
+This Three Days in Seattle Itinerary includes everything you need to plan your vacation.
+Save, Bookmark or Pin it so that you can easily access it before your trip to Seattle!

 On Day 1 of your 3-Day itinerary for Seattle visit the city’s most iconic landmarks.
-After checking into your accommodations (recommendations below!), head straight for Pike’s Place Market, then wander along the harbor at Waterfront Park and make your way to the Space Needle.
+After checking into your accommodations (recommendations below), head straight for Pike Place Market, then wander along the harbor at the Seattle Waterfront Park and make your way to the iconic Space Needle.

 Pike Place Market

-Pro Tip: For the best introduction to the massive market, we highly recommend joining a tour.
-Local guides will help you navigate your way through the market to the best bites and shops – all while filling you in on the spectacular market history.
+Pro Tip: For the best introduction to the massive market during your weekend in Seattle, we highly recommend joining a tour.
+Local guides will help you navigate your way through the market to the best Seattle bites and shops – all while filling you in on the spectacular market history.
 Reserve your spot!

 Seattle Great Wheel